SEO Strategy vs. Tactics: What’s the Difference? A Lot!

 Strategy Comes Before & After Tactics

-Digging into this idea deeper, though, I realized that there isn’t always a cut and dried distinction between tactics and strategies.
+Digging into this idea deeper, though, I realized that there isn’t always a cut and dry distinction between tactics and strategies.

-When you realize that tactics often require strategies of their own things start to get a bit muddled.
+When you realize that tactics often require strategies of their own, things start to get a bit muddled.

 I’ll give you an example.